-Scott Craver, product manager for business and information systems at Raymond Corp., observes that materials handling is becoming more of a service than a product for logistics managers, thanks to more robust software.
+Scott Carver, product manager for business and information systems at Raymond Corp., observed that materials handling is becoming more of a service than a product for logistics managers, thanks to more robust software.

-“People have a strong interest in the information that the trucks can provide,” he says.
-He notes that 77 percent of warehouse cost is in labor while only 11 percent is in the price of the truck.
+“People have a strong interest in the information that the trucks can provide,” he said.
+He noted that 77 percent of warehouse cost is in labor while only 11 percent is in the price of the truck.
 Hence, information systems that make labor more economical bring new benefits.

-“You can get a full picture of what these guys are doing every single second,” Craver says.
+“You can get a full picture of what these guys are doing every single second,” Carver said.
 In addition, the software can interface with warehouse management software.